BrantaOps/branta-windows/README.md

 dotnet run
 ```

+## Donate

+Branta is free open source software.
+If you can, consider donating on [Geyser](https://geyser.fund/project/branta).
+All funds go towards improving and automating security for your stack.

 ## Feature Requests & Bug Reporting

 Open a [new issue](https://github.com/BrantaOps/branta-windows/issues/new) on Github and we'll reply as soon as we can.

-## Policy on Altcoins/Altchains

-Branta is Bitcoin-only.
-Enduring Bitcoin products are difficult to build; adding support for the unstable, poorly designed altcoin ecosystem is a lose-lose proposition.

 ## Licensing